Freddy Blay's buses for NPP arrive at Tema port

 Speaking to some journalists at the Tema Port after taking delivery of the buses, spokesperson for Mr. Blay, Richard Nyamah, said the decision by the campaign team of the acting national chairman to acquire the buses was motivated by his quest to ensure that constituency offices generate revenue on their own and not to rely on government and or the party leadership for their sustainability.

-He reiterated that the buses would be managed by STC, a decision which is
+He reiterated that the buses would be managed by STC, a decision which is to ensure that the buses are managed professionally and to guarantee maximum profitability.

 The loan facility contracted to acquire the buses according to the spokesperson is expected to be paid back in full within the next two years.